Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    A face cannot be adjacent to itself.
 Multiple edge loops
    The selected edges are not in the same edge loop, which means they do not have a common edge.
-   You can minimize this error by always selecting edges end to end or in a "chain".
+   You can minimize this error by always selecting edges end-to-end or in a "chain".
    If you select multiple edges just make sure they are connected.
    This will decrease the possibility of getting looping errors.
 Border Edge